HeshanKarunaratne/notes/README.md

   22 .
 How many types of partitioning exist?
     - Range Partitioning
         - Date range
     - List Partitioning
         - Based on a list value
     - Hash Partitioning
         - Hash algorithm
     - Combined Partitioning

+  23 .
+What is vacuum?
+    - Vacuuming is a crucial process in postgres that reclaims disk space and improves query performance by removing dead and outdated tuples(command: Vacuum FULL)
+    - It performs 2 main tasks
+        - Freeing up disk space
+        - Updating statistics
+    - It requires an exclusive lock on the table
+    - The pg_stat_progress_vacuum view includes information such as the current table being vacuumed, the number of dead tuples found, the number of pages scanned, and the current state of the vacuum operation
+    - Configuring vacuum depends on,
+        - Amount of data it manages
+        - Number of Delete/Updates

+  24 .
+What is the purpose of autovacuum process in postgres?
+    - The autovacuum process in postgres is responsible for automatically managing the database's physical storage and preventing excessive bloat caused by update and delete operations

 - HTTP Status Codes
     - 1xx: Informational codes: Request received and process is continuing